 161. Prescription Medicine

-Bring any prescription medicine you’re taking and, if possible, try to get a 3 or 6 month’s supply so you don’t have to bother with refills during a busy semester.
-Be sure to save your labels so you can refill if you do need to.
+Bring any prescription medicine you’re taking and, if possible, try to get a 3 or 6-month’s supply so you don’t have to bother with refills during a busy semester.
+Be sure to save your labels so you can refill them if you need to.

 162. Retainer/Mouth Guard